Tom Sullivan (singer)

 Tom Sullivan (born March 27, 1947) is an American singer, actor, writer, and motivational speaker.
 Blind since infancy, he has been a public advocate for assistive services for the blind, and research into treatments for blindness.

 Personal life

 Sullivan was born and raised in Boston, Massachusetts, the son of Marie C. (née Kelly) and Thomas J. Sullivan, who owned a saloon.
 His premature birth caused him to need oxygen treatment while in an incubator.
 Though the treatment saved his life, he was given too much oxygen, which left him permanently blind.
 (This condition is now known as retinopathy of prematurity.)

-Sullivan had a close and lifelong friendship with actress Betty White and her husband Allen Ludden; they met in 1968 while they were performing on Cape Cod.
+Sullivan had a close and lifelong friendship with actress Betty White and her husband Allen Ludden; they met in 1968 while they were performing in Cape Cod.
 Sullivan and White co-wrote a book, Leading Lady, about Sullivan's first seeing eye dog, who lived with White after being retired.